LCA-EET/Lichdom/README.md

 - If this happens to you, it's from a technical limitation.

 **Why make Lichdom Liches immune to Turn Undead and Rebuke Undead?**
 - This way, classes that can use these abilities won't affect themselves nor their Lichdom Lich party members.
 (No sense in blowing up your allies because you misclicked the Turn Undead button.)
+Also, enemy priests were not likely to use Turn Undead or Rebuke Undead on the party.

 **Why make a mod about becoming a Lich?**
 - In Infinity Engine games, Lichdom is like _dimension door_ - it seems like plenty of creatures can use it _except_ you!
 Also, the notion of being able to use this option that's been in the D&D books for decades in various forms appealed to me.